Could turning woody biomass into liquid fuel solve aviation's energy and emissions problems?

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Interest Grows In Producing Liquid Fuel From Woody Biomass".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Interest Grows In Producing Liquid Fuel From Woody Biomass".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.